 You’ll see some familiar icons on this list—the classic Art Deco Empire State Building and Chrysler Building are still standing tall—but expect some new contenders, too, with a new-millennium building boom that shows no signs of losing steam, with flashy sky-scraping newcomers going up across the city at breakneck speed, particularly within the emerging World Trade Center, Hudson Yards, and "Billionaires' Row" (along West 57th Street) developments.

-In fact, the mega-towers are going up so quickly—with upcoming buildings like the 1,550-foot-high Central Park Tower and 1,438-foot-high Steinway Building (two "supertall" residential skyscrapers under construction on West 57th Street)—this list will need some updating as soon as 2019.
+In fact, the mega-towers are going up so quickly—with upcoming buildings like the 1,550-foot-high Central Park Tower and 1,438-foot-high Steinway Building (two "supertall" residential skyscrapers under construction on West 57th Street)—this list will need some updating as soon as mid-to-late 2019.
 For now, here are the 10 soaring skyscrapers that are currently dominating the New York City skyline with their superlative stature.

 One World Trade Center

 Architect: Skidmore, Owings & Merrill (David M. Childs

 Address/neighborhood: 285 Fulton St., Financial District